COVID-19 SAFETY ADVICE FOR BUSINESSES WITH EMPLOYEES

 So how best to navigate the Coronavirus storm?
 This is a particularly pertinent question for businesses and anyone with employees to look after and having to deal with their concerns as much

-As implemented actual protocols to keep the ship and crew safe and as happy as can be expected, not to mention officialdom.
+As implemented actual ADVICE FOR BUSINESSES WITH EMPLOYEES and as happy as can be expected, not to mention officialdom.
 After all, the consequences of either non-compliance or ignorance could be even more challenging and costly.

 So we’ve compiled a list of some necessary protocol advice that you will find coming from government departments and the medical field.
 We’ve followed that with some additional useful and practical information on mitigation beyond the official line …